 Meditation reduces the activity of both the sympathetic nervous system and amygdala, balances cortisol, and promotes the parasympathetic nervous system.
 All of this means that you will feel much more relaxed after meditating.

-Finally, meditation increases the mind-body connection.
+Finally, it increases the mind-body connection.
 When you meditate you enhance the communication between your mind and body.
 In turn, this means that you are more able to express yourself through movement.
 And we all know how important that skill is for an actor.
 Just ask Charlie Chaplin.

 Meditation for Dancers